NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 If you're a freelance developer who use the source code to build projects for clients or you are a commercial business who use this software to run a commercial business.
 You require a paid License.

+In case of freelance developer developing for clients.
+The client needs to pay Single Market License fee which is 30 $ per month.
+In case of Commercial Business the business needs to pay 30 $ per month for Single Market License.

-Please visit https://nearbyshops.org for more information.
+Please visit https://nearbyshops.org/pricing.html for more information.